groupnarratives/groupnarratives.github.io/services.md

 title: Services
 ---

-The posts on this site related to my services are listed below in sequence from newer to older.
+The posts on this site related to our services are listed below in sequence from newer to older.

 {% assign postsByYear = (site.categories.['services'] | group_by_exp:"post", "post.date | date: '%Y'" %}
 {% for year in postsByYear %}